Expatriate Tax Terms Glossary

 Applies to non-U.S. citizens currently residing in the United States.
 For example, green card holders by definitions are resident aliens.
 While they temporarily reside outside of the U.S., they can keep the green card and remain resident aliens in the eye of the INS and the IRS.

 Payment of expatriate’s estimated local living costs in local currency and the remainder in home-country currency.

-A statute limiting the period within which a specific legal action may be taken, such as the collection of tax, appeal from a decision of the tax authorities or lower court, etc. If you do not file a tax return for a given tax year, the statute of limitations for that year never runs out.
+A statute limiting the period within which a specific legal action may be taken, such as the collection of tax, appeal from a decision of the tax authorities or lower court, etc. If you do not file a tax return for a given tax year, the statute of limitations for that year.
 Therefore it is advisable to file a return for each year, even if your taxable income falls below the minimum amount required.
 This is done in order to cause the statute of limitations to run out.

 If you do file your tax return each year while living abroad, the statute of limitations for IRS audits will expire three years after you file those returns.
 This means that the IRS cannot go back (absent fraud) and try to audit or challenge those returns later.
 Therefore, you should file your return even if you have no income or don’t owe taxes in order to force the statute of limitations to run out and eliminate future problems when you decide to return to the U.S.